McCovican/Nova-Z/README.md

 We are not accepting feature requests at this time.

-## Installation
-~Option A: Click the `Download` button in the addon database entry here to start the install process.~

-Option B: Download the latest packaged `pthm` theme file from the [Releases page](https://github.com/McCovican/Nova-Z/releases/latest) and open it.

-~Option C: Download from the Addons browser in Playnite.~

 ## Extension Support
 Entirely thanks to darklinkpower's original work, this theme provides extensive support for a wide range of available Playnite extensions, enhancing its functionality even further.